Home / Blog / How To Remove a Business From Google: Complete Guide

 Google relies on several signals to determine if a business is permanently closed.
 One of the main ways Google identifies a permanently closed business is through user reports.
 If a user reports a business as closed on Google Maps or Google Search, Google’s algorithms will review the report.
 If the report is accurate, Google will mark the business as “Permanently Closed” on the business’s Google listing.

-In addition to user reports, Google also looks at other factors, such as the business’s website, social media profiles, and other online directories, to confirm if the business is still operating.
+In addition to user reports, Google also looks at other factors such as the business’s website, social media profiles and other online directories, to confirm if the business is still operating.
 If Google is unable to verify if a business is permanently closed, it may continue to display the business listing in search results and on Google Maps.
 However, if a business owner marks their business permanently closed on Google, it will immediately update the listing to reflect the new status.

 What happens to your Google business listing after it’s marked as permanently closed?